Dealing with debt

 - Ignore the problem or try to hide debts – this will just make it worse, the time to do something is now.

 - Borrow more money from friends or family to repay debt – This is a short term solution which only increases your debt.

 - Use payday loans – The amount of interest charged on payday loans means that borrowing £100 can easily lead to owing the loaner £1000 only making your debt worse

 - Take out credit cards to pay off debt – Again, this is just a short term solution which can lead to you falling into even more debt.

 It’s really important to prioritise your debt.
 The consequences of not paying off some debts before others can be more serious such as losing your home by not paying your rent.

 - Rent, service charges and mortgage – If you’re having difficulty paying your rent call our Income Team on 0300 373 3000, they’re here to help

 - TV licence

-The following organisations offer debt advice and tools to help manage your debt:
+The following organisations offer free, personalised debt advice and tools to help manage your debt: